-Viewed under the proper standard, the record makes clear that the General Assembly acted in good faith and with no discriminatory intent of any kind.
+Under the proper standard, it is readily apparent that the General Assembly acted in good faith and with no discriminatory intent of any kind.
 Election legislation in North Carolina is often contentious and partisan.
-But the Republican supermajority worked closely with Senator Joel Ford, an African American Democrat, who co-sponsored the bill; adopted the majority of amendments offered by Democrats; obtained four other Democratic votes for the bill; and otherwise engaged with Democrats every step of the way, garnering thanks even from the bill's opponents.
+After the voters adopted a constitutional amendment requiring photo voter ID by a wide margin-55.49% to 44.51%-the General Assembly could have enacted a voter-ID law without a single Democratic vote or any Democratic input whatsoever.
+But that is not what the General Assembly did with S.B.
+824. Instead, the Republican supermajority worked closely with Senator Joel Ford, an African American Democrat, who co-sponsored the bill; adopted the majority of amendments offered by Democrats; obtained four other Democratic votes for the bill; and otherwise engaged with Democrats every step of the way, garnering thanks even from the bill's opponents.
+The outcome is one of the most voter-protective photo voter-ID laws in the Nation.

 Plaintiffs, the trial court, and the majority opinion all fail to identify a single voter of any race who will not be able to vote under S.B.
-824, see R p 1096 ¶¶ 77-78 (Poovey, J., dissenting), or any array of IDs that would narrow any purported racial gap in ID possession, T p 807:21-808:2.
-And any concerns with respect to ID possession are more than remedied by S.B.
-824's expansive ameliorative provisions.
-In holding otherwise, the majority considered these provisions largely beside the point.
-But any proper analysis of a law's allegedly disparate effect cannot slice and dice that law to find provisions with a supposed disparate impact while ignoring those provisions that remedy it.
-When the effect of S.B.
+824, see R p 1096 ¶¶ 77-78, or any array of IDs that would narrow any purported racial gap in ID possession, T p 807:21-808:2.
+And any concerns with respect to ID possession are more than remedied by the expansive ameliorative provisions of S.B.
+824. In holding otherwise, the majority opinion held these provisions were largely beside the point.
+But any proper analysis of the disparate effect of an enactment cannot slice and dice that law to find provisions with alleged disparate impact while ignoring those provisions that remedy it.
+As Justice Berger explained, when the effect of S.B.
 824 is properly assessed, the "factual finding that S.B.
 824 will result in disparate impact on the basis of race is wholly without evidentiary support."
 Holmes v.
 Moore, 2022-NCSC-122, ¶ 131, 881 S.E.2d 486, 519 (Berger, J., dissenting).

-Before issuing the momentous conclusion that the General Assembly enacted legislation with racially discriminatory intent, a court must apply the appropriate standard and evaluate the competent evidence in the proper light.
-The trial court did not do so.
-Its judgment must be reversed with instructions to dismiss or, at a minimum, vacated and the case remanded for further, and proper, consideration.
+Before making the momentous conclusion that the General Assembly enacted legislation with discriminatory intent, this Court must be assured that both itself and the trial court applied the appropriate standard and evaluated the competent evidence in the proper light.
+Rehearing must be granted and remand ordered because the majority opinion failed to do so.